Audi Financing: What To Know Before You Buy

 Frequently asked questions

 As of this writing, Audi isn’t offering 0.00% financing on a national basis.
-However, individual dealers may have special incentives or APR deals of their own, so you’ll have to check locally.
-In the past, Audi has offered 0% financing on select models, so if you’re a patient buyer, you may find that offer again in the future.
+That said, Audi has offered 0% APR deals in the past, so if you’re patient, you may find a similar rate in the future.